-During my quest fulfilling my vow, I have been a food stamp case worker until I wrote a book helping people get assistance.
+During my quest fulfilling my vow, I was a food stamp case worker until I wrote a book helping people get assistance.
 I believed everyone had a right to know the rules.
-Texas Department of Human Services disagreed and I was no longer needed.
+Texas Department of Human Services disagreed, and I was no longer needed.

 Later, I created Family Resource Network, a breakthrough financial platform giving everyone a level playing field.
 A fair chance to earn and live their dreams.
 We were growing like a launching rocket, until I was shut down in what the Texas Supreme Court described as a wrongful act by the Texas Department of Insurance.